FoamScience/testingFrameworkFE4/README.md

 ## How to use this repository

-- Add it to your repo as a sub-module somewhere under your tests tree `git submodule add https://github.com/FoamScience/testingFrameworkFE4 tests/testingFramework`
+- Add it to your repo as a submodule somewhere under your tests tree `git submodule add https://github.com/FoamScience/testingFrameworkFE4 tests/testingFramework`

 - Make your test units compile with `testDriver.C` and look in `include` for header files.